Toolbox

 Objectives

-Gather existing data of the city and generate spatial base maps needed to support the analysis and the plan development.
+Gather existing data of the area (city, neighbourhood, sector) and generate spatial base maps needed to support the analysis and the plan development.

 Results